THE FOUNDERDoctor Francis LEFEBURE

-Much later, after his discoveries relating to phosphenes, Dr Lefebure completely pulled away from Steiner’s work.
+Much later, after his discoveries relating to phosphenes, D. LEFEBURE completely pulled away from Steiner’s work.

 He had previously spent time in a Zoroastrian temple.
-This mentor had the ability to trigger visions by the laying on of hands, but had not received proper instruction.
+This mentor could trigger visions by the laying on of hands but had not received proper instruction.
 There was a contradiction between his gift and the exercises he taught, some of them being actually harmful, others being just a waste of time.